andrewharmellaw/facilitating-software-architecture/adr/index.md

  * The second example shows how an ADR changes as it is written

 ## Community ADR examples
-Contact me at info@facilitatingsoftwarearchitecture.com if you have an example ADR to share (and you have the permission to share it).
+Contact me at info@facilitatingsoftwarearchitecture.com if you have an example ADR to share (and you have the permission to share it) and we can see if it might help others learn.